kiranbakale/AMI-Readme/README.md

-- The Cloud Native GitLab architecture on Amazon EKS (Elastic Kubernetes Service) is designed to support a large-scale deployment of GitLab for ~5000 users.
+- The Cloud Native GitLab architecture on Amazon EKS (Elastic Kubernetes Service) is designed to supports large-scale deployment of GitLab for ~5000 users.
 - The hybrid installation of GitLab combines predominantly stateless components (Webservice, Sidekiq) with a few stateful ones (Gitaly, Praefect).
 Stateless components will be deployed in a Kubernetes (EKS) cluster, while stateful components will utilize traditional compute resources (EC2 instances) for persistence.
 - Additionally, NGINX, Task Runner, Migrations, Prometheus, and Grafana will also run on the EKS cluster.
 The database will be hosted on RDS, and cache/queue services will leverage ElastiCache.
 -	GitLab is deployed as a set of containerized services within a Kubernetes cluster, leveraging the scalability and flexibility of EKS.